cybergu0ck/notes/engineering/software-engineering/programming/cpp/04-cpp-oops/04-cpp-constructors.md

 - If there is no copy constructor defined in the class and the class objects happens to copy construct objects, then the compiler would assume a copy constructor which will perform member-to-member copy (bitwise copy) and will also be inlined.
 - It is good practice to provide the copy constructor with a const reference parameter.
 - Copy constructors are called when:

   - An existing object is used to initialise a new object.
   - An object is passed to a function by value.
   - An object created locally in a function is returned by value.
-(However, modern compilers might perform Return Value Optimisation and Copy Elision and thus eliminate this copy process.)
+(However, modern compilers might perform Return Value Optimisation and [Copy Elision](../01-cpp-fundamentals/cpp-specific-features/cpp-copy-elision.md) and thus eliminate this copy process.)

-//TODO - Link notes to RVO and Copy Elision
+- Passing the object by reference in the copy constructor is essential to avoid infinite recursion.
+If the object is taken by value in the copy constructor then while the copy constructor would be called, it would keep calling itself as the objects are passed by value!

 <br>
 <br>